soi-20/brains/_pages/about.md

 # Functional Flow (Open-source brains)

 Hey Allen here.
-This is an experimental Functional [Flow](https://www.wikiwand.com/en/Flow_(psychology)) project.
+This is an experimental [Functional Flow](https://github.com/allenleein/brains) project.
 I'm trying to turn my brain into an Open-source brains.

-Open-source brains are functional flow with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the brains to anyone and for any purpose.
-Open-source brains are developed in a collaborative public manner.

 ## Components of a Functional Flow System - Input, Process, Output